 Almost everywhere MONTRÉAL EN LUMIÈRE’s family-friendly free outdoor site in the downtown Quartier des Spectacles is the central hub from which all the action radiates.
-The site features a giant outdoor stage, interactive installations, dining areas, numerous fun activities (we don’t need to say “zip-line” twice) and live entertainment.
-It opens at noon and will remain abuzz until 3 a.m.
+The expanded site features a giant outdoor stage, interactive installations, dining areas, concerts, DJ dance parties, a new “Nuit blanche 67 party zone” and numerous fun activities (urban ice slides, a Ferris wheel, zip-lines and new this year, Illuminated Curling).
+The site opens at noon and will remain abuzz until 3 a.m.
 From there Nuit blanche spreads out to music venues, art galleries, museums and other performance/arts spaces across three city districts: most of downtown, Old Montréal and the Plateau/Mile End.

 A plan Consider it a path to Nuit blanche happiness.
 This writer, for example, typically likes to start the evening at the Canadian Centre for Architecture in the downtown’s western Golden Square Mile district.
 From there it’s on to the Belgo Building arts complex (more about that later), then across Ste.
 Catherine Street to the free outdoor site for rockin’ snowy good times.
-After that a quick walk through the Quartier des Spectacles and then up trendy St. Laurent Boulevard to all its indie theatres, intimate music venues and cool arts spaces.
+After that, a quick walk through the Quartier des Spectacles and then up trendy St. Laurent Boulevard to all its indie theatres, intimate music venues and cool arts spaces.
 If the prospect of making a plan fills you with dread, no worries: the thoughtful folks at Nuit blanche have done it for you.
-They’ve created three possible tour routes, one geared towards families, intended to maximize your evening experience.
+They’ve created six possible tour routes, one geared towards families, intended to maximize your evening experience.

 Your own “refreshments” Be aware that personal alcoholic bevvies aren’t permitted within MONTRÉAL EN LUMIÈRE’s outdoor site (bags will be checked at all the site’s entry points) and most clubs and venues tend to be at DEFCON 1: High Flask Alert during Nuit blanche.